gitlherme/tibiarise/README.md

 ## Roadmap
 Future updates may include:
 - Additional analytics for hunts and quests.
-- Integration with TibiaJobs for service provider features.
 - Enhanced visualizations and leaderboard systems.

 ## Contributions